-The level of competency of an entry-level practitioner may take into account the particular practice settings for which the law school prepares its students.
+The level of competency required is the level of competency that an entry level practitioner must have for effective, ethical and responsible participation in the legal profession.
+The level of competency may take into account the particular practice settings for which the law school prepares its students.